dashiellmassey/dashiellmassey.github.io/_pages/equity.md

 <br>
     <h2> Promoting Black biologists and science literacy </h2>

-    <p> In the past few years, I have built a collection of "spotlights" on Black faculty in the life sciences, posting one profile on Facebook
+    <p> In the past few years, I have built a collection of <a class="light-bg" href="/spotlights">"spotlights"</a> on Black faculty in STEM.
-    each day throughout the month of February.
-Each spotlight features the work of a Black biologist (including discussion of a primary research article), aimed at a lay audience.
+    Each spotlight features the work of a Black scientist (including discussion of a primary research article), aimed at a lay audience.
+I originally posted these on Facebook, one each day throughout the month of February.
 My goals in writing these profiles was to:

     <ul>
     <li> promote the work of these researchers,</li>